How To Get Rid of Woodpeckers

 Likewise, poison and trapping are illegal in most places.
 Exterminators will generally refuse to do anything except spray for insects.
 Spraying is done in the spring, after they hatch.

-Reflector tape scares the carp out of the birds and is highly effective.
+Reflector tape frightens the birds and is highly effective.
 The 2-inch wide type is better because it makes noise and doesn't get tangled up when it gets windy.
-If you've ever been 40 feet up on a ladder trying to work while this tape is dangling near your head, you will understand why it frightens birds.
+If you've ever been 40 feet up on a ladder trying to work while this tape is dangling near your head, you will understand why it frightens them.
 It's noisy and disorienting.
 In fact, most things that make humans nervous will generally frighten birds.
 However, there are limits.
 Telling birds their property taxes are going up or their credit card has been canceled generally has little or no effect.

 Does it work?